michael-brazell-md/nextflow-sandbox/README.md

 # Nextflow Sandbox Extension for Visual Studio Code

-This extension provides a convenient tree view and ease-of-use utilities for managing, configuring, running, and debugging Nextflow pipelines.
+This extension provides convenient tree views and ease-of-use utilities for managing, configuring, running, and debugging Nextflow pipelines.

 ## Features